 I think Peter Dzoghi is a stubborn and vindictive person, but I have never thought he is stupid, and I don't think he believes everything he has published on his website.
 I don't think he really cares what products anyone uses, and he is obviously willing to publish anything he thinks will further his objective of costing me a few potential clients.
 It's really that simple.
 Peter Dzoghi wants to get even with me, and in his mind, that means he must attack every product or service that I might recommend.
 The only products he ever bought from me were variable annuities but as soon as I mentioned that I no longer sell variable annuities, he decided to target all annuities.
 And all insurance products.
 And all investment advisers who earn fees or commissions.
 And any adviser who may have a potential conflict of interest.
 Never mind the fact that all advisers who receive any form of compensation (even salary), have potential conflicts of interest.
 Dave Ramsey is one that Dzoghi has quoted several times, and Ramsey has so many money-making irons in the fire that he has more conflicts of interest than most advisers will ever have.
 Even my dentist has a conflict of interest if he recommends a treatment that he will be paid for.
 But none of that has anything to do with Dzoghi's complaint about surrender charges on variable annuity replacements.
 And his ranting about unrelated issues isn't because he thinks he has "a duty to inform the public".
-(C'mon Peter, you can come up with a better story than that.)
 In my opinion, the public are just pawns in Dzoghi's game plan and he doesn't care that his writing might cause a few naïve readers to make some very bad investment decisions.
 I don't bother reading his website to see what he has added or deleted, but I do have copies of the investment advice and comments he has published in the past and if anyone is harmed by his advice, I will be happy to provide everything I have, if subpoenaed.

 C. Thomas Thames, CFP, CLU, ChFC